You expected to lose sleep after the baby arrived, but you had no idea your nighttime issues would start as early as the

 - Sleep apnea

-Raging hormones, a frequent need to pee, non-stop nausea, and racing thoughts are likely to keep you up during the first 12 weeks of your pregnancy.
+Raging hormones, a frequent need to pee, non-stop nausea, and racing thoughts are likely to keep you awake during the first 12 weeks of your pregnancy.

-By the second trimester, you may finally feel some relief when you hit the hay.
-The second trimester is the best time for you to try and squeeze in as many eight-hour slumbers as possible.
+By the second trimester, you may finally feel some relief when hitting the hay.
+This is the best time to try and squeeze in as many eight-hour slumbers as possible.

 Keep in mind that experts advise women in their second trimesters to stop sleeping on their backs.
 While it’s not harmful to sleep on your stomach during pregnancy, it’s unlikely that you’ll be comfortable in this position as your bump grows.

-During the last few weeks of pregnancy, heartburn can make things even worse.
+During the last few weeks of pregnancy, heartburn can make things worse.
 Plus, involuntary contractions in your leg muscles may leave you feeling awake and uncomfortable.
-Pillows may be your best bet when it comes to scoring a much-needed night of sleep.

 Some pregnant women are reluctant to believe that a giant worm-shaped body pillow will rescue them from nine months of sleep deprivation.

-With back sleeping out of the question and stomach sleeping made impossible by a burgeoning belly, pregnant women in their second and third trimesters are left with but one option: side sleeping.
+With back sleeping out of the question and stomach sleeping made impossible by a burgeoning belly, pregnant women in their second and third trimesters are left with one option: side sleeping.